jutkko/zfaff/README.md

 ## What is this?
 This is fund runs like a DAF (Donor-Advised Fund).
-When a doner decides to donate and makes a donation, they agree that the fund will then take over the donation and possibly convert it into investment assets.
+When a doner decides to donate and makes a donation, they agree that the fund will then take over the donation and convert it into investment assets.
 The strategy and execution are managed by me.

 When the investments make profit, once a year, the fund will decide to contribute what portion of the profit to do the below activities.
 Again once a year, all the donors will be given the options to decide what to do with their portion of the profit (free of charge)
 1. Withdraw, once receiving the profit, the donors decide how to spend the money on any charity or any activities they think is good.
 I trust everyone to act in good faith.
 1. Not withdraw, vote on a list to decide which charity institutions to contribute the funds to.
 List curated by me.
-1. Not withdraww, nothing happens.
+1. Not withdraw, nothing happens.
 1. Leave the decision to me.

 I would like to have this fund to run for many centuries, like the